Galois Connections in Persistent Homology: Introduction

 The algebraic-combinatorial approach to persistent homology was pioneered by Patel in~\cite{Patel2018} where persistence diagrams were constructed by a M\"obius inversion.
-This has allowed for typical methods of constructing persistence diagrams to be extended to multiparameter persistence modules \cite{editdistance}.
-Since then, M\"obius inversion has been used extensively throughout persistent homology \cite{betthauser2019graded,botnan2022signed,fasy2022persistent,kim2018generalized,bottleneck}.
-A major development with the algebraic-combinatorial approach to persistence was the introduction of the birth-death function by Henselman-Petrusek \cite{saecular}.
+This has allowed for typical methods of constructing persistence diagrams to be extended to multiparameter persistence modules \cite{kim2018generalized}.
+Since \cite{Patel2018}, M\"obius inversion has been used extensively throughout persistent homology \cite{bottleneck, kim2018generalized, betthauser2019graded, botnan2022signed, fasy2022persistent}.
+A major development with the algebraic-combinatorial approach to persistence was the introduction of the birth-death function by Henselman-Petrusek~\cite{saecular}.
+While birth-death functions do not explicitly appear in \cite{saecular}, the main idea is present there.
+Birth-death functions for filtrations were explicitly written up in \cite{editdistance}.